yaouDev/japan-travel-tips/README.md

 If you visited any of the places listed in the guide, it'd be fun to know what you thought - please feel free to use the "issues" tab as a sort of review section.

-## Language, conduct, and culture

-Japanese people are often viewed as polite.

 ## August's credentials
 - Lived in Osaka, Japan for 1 year (yeah, weak I know but still)
 - Speaks fluent japanese